Alvernia welcomes transfer students to our supportive campus community

 This option is for undergraduate students interested in a degree program offered at the main campus in Reading, Pennsylvania.
 Courses will be taken during the day, throughout the regular semester.
 You should apply online for admission to this program via The Common Application or our AU online portal.
 An admissions checklist can be found on our Undergraduate Admission page.

-If you have questions, feel free to email the Undergraduate Admissions office or call 610-796-8269 to speak to the Transfer Coordinator.
-Please know that transcripts from all previously attended schools must be sent via email or postal mail in addition to your online application for enrollment.
-Our mailing address is Alvernia University, Office of Undergraduate Admissions, 400 Saint Bernardine St., Student Center - 2nd Floor, Reading, PA 19607.
+If you have questions, feel free to email the Undergraduate Admissions office or call 610-796-8269 to speak to an Admissions Counselor.
+Please know that transcripts from all previously attended schools must be sent via email or postal mail - in addition to your online application for enrollment.
+To send your documents through the post office, our mailing address is: Alvernia University, Office of Undergraduate Admissions, 400 Saint Bernardine St., Student Center - 2nd Floor, Reading, PA 19607.

 Adult Education Transfer Student